-Make sure the Ladders go through both Slots on their Gussets.
+- WARNING Make sure that all four Ladders go through both Slots on their Gussets.
 If the Ladders are not installed correctly, the Safety Locks on your Lift may not hold the weight of a vehicle.
-If the Vehicle were to fall, it could cause significant injury to anyone underneath it.

-- 2. Install the other three Ladders the same way. - 3.
+If the vehicle were to fall, it could cause significant injury to anyone underneath it. - 2.
+Install the other three Ladders the same way. - 3.
 For each Ladder, put a Stop Nut on the Threaded Bolt at the top; move it half of the way down towards the top of the Ladder.